Structural optimization problem

 I have learned about optimization during my master’s degree studies.
 I was extremely fascinated by how mimicking the behavior of flocking animals can be used to solve engineering problems.
 It was very rewarding that we were tasked to code manually our own particle swarm optimizer.

 Solution to the OP stated above are extensively described in [1] and [2].
-The primary hurdle in using optimization in engineering design would be the computational cost, that is, either evaluating the objective function or the constraints function.
-For example, if the design you are doing requires performing a nonlinear analysis then
+The primary hurdle in using optimization in engineering design would be the computational cost, that is, either evaluating the objective function or the constraint functions.
+For example, if the design you are doing requires performing a nonlinear analysis then doing the iterative nature of optimization solutions can be prohibitive.

 Reference